 "Good business leaders create a vision, articulate the vision, passionately own the vision, and relentlessly drive it to completion." -Jack Welch

-Leaders have vision.
+Leaders have a vision.
 They share a dream and direction that other people want to share and follow.
 The leadership vision goes beyond your written organizational mission statement and your vision statement.

 The vision of leadership permeates the workplace and is manifested in the actions, beliefs, values, and goals of your organization’s leaders.
 This vision attracts and affects every employee who is engaged in living this set of actions, beliefs, values, and goals.
 They want to share your vision.

 The ReCellular Leadership Vision

 ReCellular, Inc. was formerly a mid-sized company that refurbished, repaired, and resold wireless phones and other electronic devices.
 Not only did the company keep millions of pounds of these devices out of landfills, but they also make thousands of products available for re-use.
 And, they donated thousands of dollars to charitable causes from the profits they made recycling.